MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/web-mobile-app.md

 ### Can learner download content for offline consumption on their device?

-On the web portal, learners cannot download the lesson content except if it is an Office document like Word, PowerPoint, and Excel.
+On the web portal, learners cannot download the lesson content except if it is an Office document like Word, PowerPoint, or Excel.
 For example, if you are uploading Video, PDF, Audio, HTML, or ePUB as lesson content then learners would not be allowed to download the content on their local device.

 On the mobile app, learners are allowed to download the content for offline consumption.
 Even after downloading, learners will have to open the mobile app to consume the training content.
 They cannot access content outside the app.